Recovery and Resume for Agent Runs

 Section titled “Correction follow-up example”Use a follow-up when the previous run reached a real decision and the next step is a new correction task.

-orcho evidence \ --workspace ~/www/my-workspace/.orcho \ --format md
+orcho evidence \ --workspace ~/www/my-workspace/workspace-orchestrator \ --format md

-orcho run \ --workspace ~/www/my-workspace/.orcho \ --resume 20260628_125026 \ --task "Address final acceptance blocker R1: add the missing contract test and rerun the focused suite." \ --output liveThis is intentionally not the same as checkpoint restore.
+orcho run \ --workspace ~/www/my-workspace/workspace-orchestrator \ --resume 20260628_125026 \ --task "Address final acceptance blocker R1: add the missing contract test and rerun the focused suite." \ --output liveThis is intentionally not the same as checkpoint restore.
 The parent stays as evidence; the child run carries the correction.

 Plan follow-up example